lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

 # Unsupervised-image-segmentation-by-WNet-with-NormalizedCut
-A tensorflow implementation of [WNet](https://arxiv.org/abs/1711.08506) for unsupervised image segmentation on VOC2012 dataset
+A tensorflow implementation of [WNet](https://arxiv.org/abs/1711.08506) for unsupervised image segmentation on PASCAL VOC2012 dataset

 This code is revised from [FCN code by shekkizh](https://github.com/shekkizh/FCN.tensorflow)